Series Description

 Everyone has the potential to be a leader whether in their workplace, community, family, or another venue.
 Leadership isn’t just about holding a title or being in charge; it’s about influence, guidance, and inspiring others.
 Therefore, this series is open to anyone looking to develop self-leadership skills.

-Mariann Johnson is a wellbeing and mindfulness instructor for the University of Minnesota’s Earl E. Bakken Center for Spirituality & Healing.
-She has studied and practiced mindfulness meditation for over 25 years and is a certified Mindfulness-Based Stress Reduction instructor through Brown University’s Mindfulness Center.
-Before dedicating her professional life to teaching mindfulness, Mariann served as an organization development consultant and mediator, working with leaders of Fortune 500 companies, government agencies and nonprofit organizations.
+Mariann Johnson is a Wellbeing and Mindfulness Instructor for the University of Minnesota’s Earl E. Bakken Center for Spirituality & Healing.
+She has extensively studied and practiced mindfulness meditation for many years, and is a certified Mindfulness-Based Stress Reduction instructor through Brown University’s Mindfulness Center.
+Trained by the Life Balance Institute as a Change and Transition Strategist, Mariann also supports and coaches leaders and others in cultivating personal wellbeing while navigating life's unpredictability and inevitable changes.
+Before dedicating her professional life to teaching, Mariann served as an organization development consultant and mediator, working with leaders of Fortune 500 companies, government agencies and nonprofit organizations.
 Her writings on mindful leadership have appeared in the Huffington Post and Mindful Magazine.

 Disability-Related Accommodations and Questions